640 South State StreetDover, Delaware 19901

 You may have a semen analysis if you and your partner haven't been able to conceive.

 You may also have this test if you've recently had a vasectomy.
 A vasectomy prevents pregnancy by keeping sperm separate from semen during ejaculation.
-Your doctor can use this test to find out whether the vasectomy was successful.
+Your healthcare provider can use this test to find out whether the vasectomy was successful.

-If you had a reverse vasectomy, your doctor can also use this test to see if it was successful.
+If you had a reverse vasectomy, your provider can also use this test to see if it was successful.

-Your doctor might also do a physical exam and a detailed medical history.
+Your healthcare provider might also do a physical exam and a detailed health history.
 You may also have genetic tests or tests on your endocrine glands.

 The normal ranges for each procedure are: